Skip to main content

 Submit L1 Batch

-Single L1 transaction submitted containing proof and batch hash.
+Single L1 transaction submitted containing the proof and the batch hash.

 Configuration